 It’s time to cut the excuses and take a seat in front of the master.

-Before we dive in, I should just point out that Sabri Suby doesn’t teach this until later in the Consulting Empire training.
-That’s because to make it work, it’s crucial that you get everything else right for your business or consultancy first.
-Things like your pitch, your service offering, your branding—and of course, you need leads to make a Godfather offer too.
+Before we dive in, it’s crucial that you get everything else right for your business or consultancy first, things like your pitch, your service offering, your branding—and of course, you need leads to make a Godfather offer too.
+If you need to get these items in place, check out our detailed guide on how to become a consultant.

 How To Make Your Godfather Offer

-Here’s an actionable, step-by-step guide that I’ve condensed straight from the content of Consulting Empire so you can create your very own Godfather offer.
+Here’s an actionable, step-by-step guide that I’ve condensed so you can create your very own Godfather offer.

 Step 1: Lay The Groundwork